Skip to main content

 Christian is grateful for the ability to take on new projects.
 His lifelong lesson is that you must keep hoping, even when you think everything is going wrong.

-He will compete in snowboarding, swimming, and skeleton.
+He will compete in wheelchair curling, alpine skiing, swimming and skeleton.

 Pauline-Lythgoe.jpgTrade: Supply Tech (Material Management Technician)